 Private Schools.
-Private schools are added to the program through an enrollment process.
-Your private school may be eligible to enroll in the program
+Private schools are added to the program through an application process.
+Your private school may be eligible to enroll in the program if:

 Schools located in leaf collection districts receive separate collection of leaves on specific dates in November and December.
 Follow residential setout instructions: place leaves at the curb in open, unlined containers or paper lawn & leaf bags the day before your scheduled collection day.